Awards and Honors

 "Partial

-Solutions to Complex Problems: Electronic Resources, Access and Delivery
+Solutions to Complex Problems: Electronic Resources, Access

-University Libraries, May 18, 1993, Atlanta, GA.
+University Circle, Emory University Libraries, May 18, 1993,

 "Knowing

-Niches, Scratching Itches, and Refuting Inevitability: Coping with the
+Niches, Scratching Itches, and Refuting Inevitability:

-Information Evolution."
-Keynote, CLSI Eastern
+Coping with the Information Evolution."
+Keynote, CLSI

-Region Users Group Spring Meeting, May 17, 1993, Birmingham, AL. [Invited]
+Eastern Region Users Group Spring Meeting, May 17, 1993,

 "Dreams,

-Devices, Niches and Edges: Coping with the Changing Landscape of Information
+Devices, Niches and Edges: Coping with the Changing

-Technology."
-Keynote, the Ninth Texas Conference on Library Automation,
+Texas Conference on Library Automation, April 3, 1993,

-April 3, 1993, Houston, TX.
+Houston, TX.
 [Invited]

 "Surfing,

-Swimming or Drowning in the Sea of Information: Coping with the Currents of
+Swimming or Drowning in the Sea of Information: Coping with

-California, February 25, 1993, Los Angeles, CA. [Invited]
+University of Southern California, February 25, 1993, Los

-of Print, Xanadu, and Other Nightmares, or,
+Death of Print, Xanadu, and

-Brother, Can You Paradigm?"
-Speech (program), Library Automation Round
+Other Nightmares, or, Brother, Can You Paradigm?"
+Speech

-Table, Arizona State Library Association Annual Conference, October 15, 1992,
+Library Association Annual Conference, October 15, 1992,

 Phoenix, AZ.
 [Invited]

-"The Future OPAC: A Single View on Multiple Databases."
-Speech,
+Future OPAC: A Single View on

-2nd Annual VTLS Library Directors’ Conference, October
+Library Directors’ Conference, October 6, 1992, Mountain

-6, 1992, Mountain Lake, VA.
+Lake, VA.
 [Invited]

 "Starting

-Over: Current Issues in Online Catalog User Interface Design."
-Keynote, LITA Screen Design Preconference, American Library
+Over: Current Issues in Online Catalog User Interface

-Association Annual Conference, June 1991, Atlanta, GA.
+Conference, June 1991, Atlanta, GA.
 [Invited]

-of program, California Library Association Annual Conference, November 12,
+Speech as part of program, California Library Association

-1989, Oakland, CA. [Invited]
+Annual Conference, November 12, 1989, Oakland, CA. [Invited]

 "Microcomputer

 Choices: Chaos in the Marketplace."
-Speech as part of program, Online
+Speech as part of

-‘89, November 8, 1989, Chicago, IL.
+program, Online ‘89, November 8, 1989, Chicago, IL.

 "User

 Interface Situations for Online Music Catalogs."
-Speech as part of
+Speech as

-conference, March 15, 1989, Cleveland, OH.
-[Invited]
+Association annual conference, March 15, 1989, Cleveland,

-of Data Processing, April 19, 1988, Urbana-Champaign, IL.
-[Invited]
+Library Applications of Data Processing, April 19, 1988,

 Articles and Columns (selected)